 Although it’s tiny on the map, Tonghua offers an endless variety of fruits and veggies, arcades, and fast fashion versions of Comme des Garcons.

 It feels lively and loud.
 Though Tonghua is less touristy than some of the city’s more popular night markets.

 There are stalls for specialties like stinky tofu (fermented in a brine mix) and bubble tea.
-They’re squeezed between shops with household items that make great practical souvenirs.
-I buy a wooden set of chopsticks, pins topped with cartoon mushroom heads, and metal candy tins with anime characters.
+They’re squeezed between shops with household items and quirky souvenirs.

 2. Bubble tea

 The Chun Shui Tang teahouse franchise are the claimed originators of the famed bubble tea.
 And they have a shop in Taichung on the grounds of the National Taiwan Museum of Fine Art.
 It’s a beautiful spot for traditional tea in a minimalist setting or a tall glass of the country’s most famous beverage.

 The “bubbles” are tapioca balls that float to the bottom of the milky tea-based drink.
 And the varieties are endless.
 You can have your bubble tea with a variety of syrups, in black, green tea or white tea.
 Or even blended with ice cream and blitzed into a smoothie.